TheCalculatorsHub

 GWA Calculator Logic

-GWA=Sum(NumericGrade×Units)/Sum(Units);Philippinescale:1.0(97100GWA = Sum(Numeric Grade × Units) / Sum(Units); Philippine scale: 1.0 (97-100%) best, 3.0 (75%) passing, 5.0 (below 65%) failing
+GWA = Sum(Numeric Grade × Units) / Sum(Units); Philippine scale: 1.0 (97-100%) best, 3.0 (75%) passing, 5.0 (below 65%) failing

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is the GWA Calculator?
+What the GWA Calculator Actually Does

-The GWA Calculator computes your Grade Weighted Average using the Philippine 1.0 to 5.0 numeric grading scale, where 1.0 is the highest possible grade and 3.0 is the minimum passing mark at most universities.
+This tool computes your Grade Weighted Average using the Philippine 1.0 to 5.0 numeric grading scale, where 1.0 is the highest possible grade and 3.0 is the minimum passing mark at most universities.
 Unlike a simple average, GWA weights each subject grade by the number of credit units it carries, so a 3-unit major subject has three times the impact of a 1-unit laboratory course.
-This distinction is critical: many students who calculate their GWA by simple averaging arrive at a different figure from the one their registrar computes, which can lead to errors in scholarship applications and graduation eligibility checks.
 The Commission on Higher Education (CHED) standardised the GWA formula and Latin honours thresholds across Philippine higher education institutions through CHED Memorandum Order No. 46, series 2012.
+The cumulative mode accepts your GWA and total units from prior semesters and combines them with the current semester; INC and Withdrawn subjects are automatically excluded, matching how registrars handle those grades.

 Philippine Grading Scale and GWA Equivalents